oweb36/mws-docs/Characters/Air Conditioners/MHeLy.md

 MHeLy with her kindness, mostly forms good bonds and relationships with the others.
 She looks for friends too, but there are others who don't want to be friends with her.
 Some even declare themselves as enemies to MHeLy, but her kindness will pay off in the end.

-So, MheLy is one of the warm characters in MVS.
+So, MheLy is one of the warm characters in MWS.
 ## Relations

 ### [JHR](JHR.md)